qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_geometry_tools.rst

 .......

 ``Valid output`` [vector: any]
-  An exact copy of the valid feature of the source layer.
+  Vector layer containing copy of the valid features of the source layer.

 ``Invalid output`` [vector: any]
-  Layer with a copy of the attributes of the source layer plus the field ``_errors`` with a summary of the error founded.
+  Vector layer containing copy of the invalid features of the source layer with the field  ``_errors`` listing the summary of the error found.

 ``Error output`` [vector: point]
-  Point layer of the exact position of the validity problems detected with the ``message`` field describing the errors founded.
+  Point layer of the exact position of the validity problems detected with the ``message`` field describing the error(s) found.

 .. _qgis_collect_geometries: